LoveliJoli/CST116SRS02/README.md

    East: $127,690.50
   South: $  9,200.00

 Right align the labels and colons and align the $’s using i/o manipulators.
 Place value punctuation according to the U.S. convention of 3 digits per group separated by commas with decimal point for dollar/cent separator.
 Show 2 digits to the right of the decimal point even when there are not fractions of a dollar in the data.
+Align the values as expected for a column of numbers (See Figure 5.4.1 p114)

 Part 1:

 Create a project named “Input”.

 Read user input from std::cin with a prompt for a number "Enter a number: ".
 Display the number back to std::cout with the format in scientific notation.